mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

 - Fixed missing 'on top' windowing behaviour for the matrix and table workspace data displays.
 - Sliceviewer now doesn't normalise basis vectors for HKL data such that Bragg peaks appear at integer HKL for cuts along e.g. HH0
 - Fixed a bug where parameters wouldn't update in the fit property browser when fitting a single function with ties.
+- Fixed a bug retrieving algorithm history from a workspace when the retrieval methods were chained together.

 :ref:`Release 6.2.0 <v6.2.0>`